johndharrison/semver/README.md

 set of rules and requirements that dictate how version numbers are assigned and incremented as outlined at [http://semver.org](http://semver.org).

-A basic summary of how semantiv versioning operates is given a version number MAJOR.MINOR.PATCH, increment the:
+A basic summary of how semantic versioning operates is given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards-compatible manner, and